Revision: Aug / 06:

 In manufacturing and "welding" steel components for cars and trucks, their is little evidence from North American, Japanese or European manufacturers of the establishment of effective

-a management's ability to establish "Weld Process Controls"
+a management's apathy - ignorance on "Weld Process Controls"

 [] this recall is due an "integrity issue in the suspension",